 Since the wallet automatically calculates and recommends the fee based on the prevailing network activity and the transaction size, it makes it one of the cheapest bitcoin wallets.

 GreenAddress Bitcoin wallet was launched in 2013, and it’s currently only available to Android users, iOS users, and desktop users via Chrome.

 GreenAddress wallet is designed solely to support BTC.

 The wallet provides unparalleled convenience and security to the users.
-For BTC HODLers, GreenAddress offers a watch-only mode that lets users only view their BTC balance on third party computers without exposing their wallet to unnecessary risks.
+For BTC HODLers, GreenAddress offers a watch-only mode that lets users only view their BTC balance on third party computers without exposing their wallets to unnecessary risks.

 The wallet is hierarchical deterministic, which means new addresses are used for incoming transactions and storing change, ensuring your wallet’s privacy.

 The transaction fee on GreenAddress entirely depends on the users need to prioritise their transactions.
 The recommended Bitcoin Network fee is determined by the size of the transaction and the network activity at the transaction time.
 This makes GreenAddress one of the best crypto wallet with lowest fees possible.

 It is worth noting that there is no crypto wallet with lowest fees that allow you to send BTC for free.
 As we explained earlier, the fees charged are necessary to ensure that miners are incentivised to confirm your transaction and add it to the next block.